FelipeMaeda/mxG-ADSync/README.md

 ## Getting Started
-Requirements: python 3.6 or above
+Requirements: python 3.6 or above and celery
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites